 2020 Call for Submissions

 Employee Rights and Employment Policy Journal invites you to submit your work for publication.
-This winter we are again offering a special review process for submissions received by January 13.
-For these submissions, we will complete our peer-review selection process by February 19.
-Selected articles will be published in volume 24 (2020).
+This summer we are offering a special review process for submissions received by July 1.
+For these submissions, we will complete our peer-review selection process by August 15.
+Selected articles will be published in the second issue of volume 24 (2020).

 For more than twenty-three years, EREPJ has been a faculty-edited, peer-reviewed journal based at Chicago-Kent College of Law.
 Since 2016, it has been a joint project of Chicago-Kent and The Labor Law Group.
 Our process is quite different from the sometimes frustrating one typical of student-run law reviews.
 Our peer-review process provides authors with editorial suggestions from their peers who are knowledgeable about the areas in which the authors are writing, as well as light editing and rapid publication post-acceptance.